Wilbur Fiske Haven House: Description and history

 The Haven House is set on the north side of Pleasant Street, just west of the Malden Center MBTA station.
 Its historic position was at the head of a series of similar houses along Pleasant Street, which is now lined mainly with commercial buildings.
 The house is a 2 1/2-story wood-frame structure, topped with a slate mansard roof and resting on a granite foundation.
 The roof is pierced in several places by round-arch dormers, including a doubled one above the main entrance.
 The walls are finished in flushboard, with quoined corners.
-The front facade is three bays wide, with then central bay covered by a projecting glassed-in porch two stories in height.
+The front facade is three bays wide, with the central bay covered by a projecting glassed-in porch two stories in height.
 The flanking bays each have a projecting bay window on the first floor.
 Roof lines of the main roof, porch, and bays are dentillated and studded with brackets.
 An addition to the building, made during its 1989 restoration, was done in a stylistically sensitive way.

 The house was built for Wilbur Fiske Haven, a Boston hardware merchant, during a period of growth in Malden center occasioned by the arrival of the railroad.
 A later resident was William Ferguson, a railroad contractor who laid miles of track in Malden and adjacent towns.
 In the early 1900s a large number of doctors lived in the area, including in this house, leading the neighborhood to be dubbed "Doctor's Row".
 The house was repurposes as a funeral home in 1929, and has most recently housed professional offices.